CLLKazan/OntoMathEdu/README.md

 The concepts are organized in two main hierarchies: the hierarchy of objects and the hierarchy of reified relationships.

-This repository contains the first release of the ontology, which consists in the linguistic layer, covering plane geometry domain.
+This repository contains the 2nd release of the ontology, which consists in the linguistic layer, covering plane geometry domain.
+In the 2nd release, the logical relationships between concepts were complemented by the prerequisite ones.

 The ontology is expressed in the [OWL 2 Manchester Notation](http://www.w3.org/TR/owl2-manchester-syntax/), and can be edited by any OWL-compitable ontology editor, such as [Protégé](https://protege.stanford.edu/).